U.S. firms lower China expectations as growth slows, scrutiny rises

 U.S. foreign direct investment for the first nine months of this year declined 24.7 percent, China’s Commerce Ministry said, while the American Chamber of Commerce in China noted in its annual survey that U.S. firms are “increasingly cautious”.

-“The world knew, and always should have known, that an economy of this size is not going to grow from 12 to 15 percent for eons,” said Douglas Oberhelman, Chief Executive Officer of Caterpillar Inc (CAT.N), which operates 26 factories and, with distributors, employs 25,000 people in China.
+“The world knew, and always should have known, that an economy of this size is not going to grow from 12 to 15 percent for eons,” said Douglas Oberhelman, Chief Executive Officer of Caterpillar Inc, which operates 26 factories and, with distributors, employs 25,000 people in China.

 China’s massive real estate-driven investment boom, which at its height outpaced economic growth by more than three times, has created a glut for heavy equipment and mining machines, spurring cut-throat pricing among many local manufacturers.